MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

 ms.custom: think-tank
 ---

-# Azure Synapse Analytics solutions and migration for Teradata
+# Azure Synapse Analytics solutions and migration for Netezza

 Many organizations that currently use IBM Netezza data warehouse systems are looking at newer environments like Azure to take advantage of innovative cloud, infrastructure as a service, and platform as a service offerings.
 Organizations can shift expensive tasks like infrastructure maintenance and platform development to a cloud provider.

-This article provides guidance for migrating a legacy Netezza system to Azure Synapse.
+This article provides guidance for migrating legacy Netezza systems to an Azure environment.
 Azure Synapse Analytics is a limitless analytics service that brings together enterprise data warehousing and big data analytics.
 It gives you the freedom to query data at scale by using either serverless on-demand or provisioned resources.

 Netezza and Azure Synapse are similar in that both are SQL databases designed to use massively parallel processing techniques to achieve high query performance on large data volumes.
-But the two platforms are different in key aspects:
+However, the two platforms are different in key aspects:

 - Legacy Netezza systems are installed on-premises, and they use proprietary hardware.
 Azure Synapse is cloud-based and uses Azure compute and storage resources.
 - Upgrading a Netezza configuration is a major task that involves extra physical hardware and a potentially lengthy database reconfiguration or dump and reload.
 In Azure Synapse, storage and compute resources are separate.
 You can use the elastic scalability of Azure to independently scale resources up or down.